-The purpose of CLU’s Academic Program Review is to improve programs through a focused, in-depth self-study completed by faculty.
+The purpose of Cal Lutheran’s Academic Program Review is to improve programs through a focused, in-depth self-study completed by faculty.
 A Program Review is a continuous, collaborative process of gathering, interpreting, reflecting upon and using data to inform decision making and culminating in a Program Review Report.

 In summary, the Program Review report: